AryaKS01/Hotel_Rooftop_Blog/README.md

 # Hotel Rooftop Blog

 Welcome to the Hotel Rooftop Blog project!
-This is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to create, view, and interact with blog posts.
+This is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to  view, and interact with blog posts.

 ## Features